bjmcnabb/DMS_Climatology/Southern_Ocean/readme.md

-Scripts included here generate a boreal summertime DMS climatology for the Southern Ocean, using ensembled random forest regression and artificial neural network algorithms.
+Scripts included here generate a boreal summertime DMS climatology for the Southern Ocean, using ensembled random forest regression (RFR) and artificial neural network algorithms (ANN).

 The main scripts include:
 * SO_DMS_build_models.py: main script processing/interpolating data and building the RFR and ANN ensembles.